 - 1. Looked after children or previously looked after children i.e. children that are in the care of or have previously been in the care of a local authority, will be afforded priority over those fulfilling points 2-9 below. - 2.
 Children with exceptional medical circumstances, will be afforded priority over those fulfilling points 3-9 below. - 3.
 Children residing within the catchment area for the preferred school who have relevant siblings will be afforded priority over those fulfilling points 4-9 below. - 4.
 Children residing outside of the catchment area for the preferred school, but with relevant siblings who will continue to be in attendance at the preferred school due to being unsuccessful in their application for a place at their catchment school. will be afforded priority over those fulfilling points 5-9 below. - 5.
-Children residing outside of the catchment area, but with relevant existing siblings enrolled at the preferred school by September 2019, will be afforded priority over those fulfilling points 6-9 below. - 6.
+Children residing outside of the catchment area, but with relevant existing siblings enrolled at the preferred school by September 2019 and where the older sibling will continue to be on roll when the applicant is eligible to attend, will be afforded priority over those fulfilling points 6-8 below. - 6.
 Children residing inside the catchment area for the preferred school will be afforded priority over those fulfilling points 7-9 below. - 7.
 Children residing outside of the catchment area for the preferred school, with a relevant sibling (who will be in attendance at the preferred school at time of admission) that does not meet criteria points 4 and 5 above, will be afforded priority over those fulfilling points 8-9.